igponce/Tableau10-Desktop-Qualified-Associate-Outline/README.md

 ### Heat maps

 Heat maps are like "histograms seen from above", or 2D histograms.
 They're usefult to locate "hot spots" on data.
-That's it places where

 Variables in both axes must be discrete (or made discrete by using calculations, like DATEPART('weekday',[Purchase Date]) ).
 Color comes from aggregating continuous [#num records], SUM([Sales]).

+Size can also be useful for heat maps: playing with sizes can give you more white space that might make a heatmap easier to understand.
+Also a combination of color and size can highlight "big" hot spots that could be hidden when showing just one variable.

 ### Tree maps